simonmichael/hledger/hledger/hledger.m4.md

 ## Periodic transactions

-Periodic transaction rules describe transactions that recur.
+The `~` directive declares recurring transactions.
-They allow hledger to generate temporary future transactions (visible only in reports) to help with [forecasting](#forecasting) or [budgeting](#budgeting).
+Such directives allow hledger to generate temporary future transactions (visible in reports, not in the journal file) to help with [forecasting](#forecasting) or [budgeting](#budgeting).

 Periodic transactions can be a little tricky, so before you use them,